Authentication on Unix and related targets: best practices

 Required for vulnerability scanning:

-- show version (Note: this is used on multiple Cisco platforms, including IOS, PIX, ASA, and IOR-XR)
+The show version is used on multiple Cisco platforms, including IOS, PIX, ASA, and IOR-XR.

 Required for policy scanning: